ymlei/Cores-SweRV/README.md

 To run tb:
 	`make -f $RV_ROOT/tools/Makefile verilator TEST=("YOUR TESTBENCH NAME")`

+To add your testbench file, add it to RV_ROOT/testbench/asm. hello_worlk.s and cmark.c are good examples to code in assembly and C language.

 ## License

 By contributing to this project, you agree that your contribution is governed by [Apache-2.0](LICENSE).